 An example of where assignments of less than 12 weeks could fall within the anti-avoidance provisions is where an agency worker works two assignments of 10 weeks each with a gap of seven weeks between them (so they are not linked for the purposes of calculating the 12-week period) and is then, after a further seven-week gap, invited back for a third assignment and the tribunal considers that the most likely explanation for this structure is to avoid the impact of the Regulations.

 The anti-avoidance provisions apply only where there is a series of assignments or changes of role.
 Therefore, they would not prevent a policy of using agency workers for assignments of less than 12 weeks if the same agency workers are not subsequently rehired for a further assignment.

-If the tribunal considers that the structure of assignments falls within the anti-avoidance provisions, the agency worker will be treated as having completed the qualifying period from the time that he or she would have completed the period if it were not for the structure, ie in this example, at the end of week two of the second engagement.
+If the tribunal considers that the structure of assignments falls within the anti-avoidance provisions, the agency worker will be treated as having completed the qualifying period from the time that they would have completed the period if it were not for the structure, ie in this example, at the end of week two of the second engagement.
 Regulation 9(5) specifically provides that the factors that tribunals should consider in assessing the explanation for the structure of assignments include the length of the assignments and the gap between them.